TomK32/Rogue-Beach-CA/README.md

 will only turn her a little and she will still go UP for a few turns, dozens of grid blocks.

+Roguelikes are a lot about slaying monsters, creatures wouldn't be expected on a beach.
+But, beaches offer alternatives: Sharks for example, but they would be very much to fight, with the surfer just being part the shark's foodchain.
+Rocks, though very passive can be a hazard to anyone falling of their board.
+Lastely other surfers and even though this is a sad matter, violence between groups of surfers in order to claim their stakes on certain beaches or even waves, is not unseen.

   _I'm not sure you understand how roguelikes work..._ -- pekuja

 ## Gameplay